Moreland School District

 Assessment

 Teachers use multiple measures to understand what their students know and what they need to know.
-On a day to day basis, teachers use classroom observations, check for understanding strategies, and exit slips to adjust their instruction.
+One a day-to-day basis, teachers use classroom observations, check for understanding strategies, and exit slips to adjust their instruction.
 They also use formal assessments such as running records, benchmark assessments, classroom exams, and state assessments to gauge academic progress.

 District-Wide Assessments